snowkidind/sovcube.run/scripts/readme.md

 the remaining functions are views and provide access primarily to hash tables

 # halving notes
-It appears that anyone may call the halving function, which has a guard in it that only allows a successful transaction if the duration has exceed the appropriate duration.
+It appears that anyone may call the halving function, which has a guard in it that only allows a successful transaction if the duration has exceeded the appropriate duration.

 # general observations

+  Issues/Takeaways I found are in bold print.
+Some of these are inherent in the design and I am just complaining and/or observing.

   From the initial broadcast of the contract, a 1000 day hold is mandatory for all normal deposits, and rewards payments will not be offered during this period.